 Limsticks in Provence

 As is the case in northern Italy, most hunters in Provence hunt migratory birds from so-called "camouflage huts".
 On specially cleared areas in the forest a hut is erected, in which the hunter lurks waiting for their prey.
-The area surrounding the shooting bunker is made attractive with bird food and water, but above all the owner of a camouflage hut needs one thing: decoy lures - live birds which draw others of their kind before the shotguns.
+The area surrounding the shooting bunker is made attractive with bird food and water, but above all the owner of a camouflage hut (known as ‘Capanni’) needs one thing: decoy lures - live birds used to draw others of their kind before the shotguns.

-In order to get to these decoys, the French government has allowed the capture of thrushes.
-In five departments of Provence, thousands of hunters are allowed to use sticky glue sticks (limesticks) on which innocent songbirds land and become caught.
-The requirements for this special derogation permit are high: each trapper may take only 20 birds per year, must be present at all times to free the birds unharmed, the glue sticks may only be laid in the morning hours and the sale of the birds is prohibited.
+To get to these decoys, the French state has allowed the catching of thrushes until 2020.
+In five departments of Provence, thousands of hunters were allowed to lay out rods coated with sticky glue on which unsuspecting songbirds land and remain stuck.
+The conditions for this derogation were high: Each trapper was only allowed to catch 20 birds per year, had to be present at all times to release the birds unharmed, the glue-sticks were only allowed to be laid out in the morning hours and the sale of the birds was strictly prohibited.